SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

       which then contains the root path to my data.

    2. Data testing: In a file called `tests/test_data.py` implement at least a test that checks that data gets correctly loaded.
 By this we mean that you should check

       ```python
+      def test_data():
          dataset = MNIST(...)
          assert len(dataset) == N_train for training and N_test for test
          assert that each datapoint has shape [1,28,28] or [728] depending on how you choose to format
          assert that all labels are represented
       ```

-      where `N_train` should be either 25000 or 40000 depending on if you are just the first subset of the corrupted Mnist data or also including the second subset. `N_test` should be 5000.
+      where `N_train` should be either 25000 or 40000 depending on if you are just the first subset of the corrupted MNIST data or also including the second subset. `N_test` should be 5000.

    3. Model testing: In a file called `tests/test_model.py` implement at least a test that